Coming Soon š At the beginning of April, youāll be

 Iāll use a gift bag as a last resort, if wrapping paper is running out, or there is no good way to wrap something.
 Sometimes though, itās fun to use cardboard tubes and odd-shaped cartons to disguise what is wrapped up inside.

-H P Hundt Premium Member about 3 years ago
+H P Hundt Premium Member over 3 years ago

 Cash in a left-over card works.